nostalgic-css/NES.css/CONTRIBUTING.md

     ```sh
     $ npm install
     ```
 3. Start up the dev server:
+    To view all available components in an interactive interface, use storybook.
     ```sh
     $ npm run storybook
     ```